 An inflammatory response isn’t always a healthy one.
 It can quickly get out of hand and damage even the healthy brain tissue.
 Researchers are now confirming that there is a second player in our brains controlling the overly excitable defense system.
 Endocannabinoids, both naturally produced in our bodies and those sourced from plants like cannabis, put the brakes on overactive inflammatory responses.

-Unpacking the Discoveries of CB1 Receptors Influence on Inflammation
+Discoveries of CB1 Receptors Influence on Inflammation

 There is a constant battle for dominance in our brain.
 The super-excitable and inflammatory stimulating microglial cells on the one side, and the calming, inflammatory-reducing response of our endocannabinoids on the other.
 Scientists have known for a while that the microglial cells listen to the endocannabinoids, which is why in a healthy body inflammation is kept in check.
 What has stumped researchers – until this recent study – is how they communicate.
 After all, the microglial cells don’t contain cannabinoid receptors.
 In other words, these two aspects of our brain don’t speak the same language.